Skip to Content

 Rings of white may appear around the tail of some Labs, particularly the black variety.
 This indicates that their ancestry includes San Joaquin Honcho, a Lab in the United States in the 1980s.

-While Honcho himself did not have the distinctive tail ring, he passed the trait on to many of his children.
+While Honcho did not have the distinctive tail ring, he passed the trait on to many of his children.
 It is still seen frequently among purebred Labradors to this day.

 Mosaic Marks